bdecon/econ_data/bd_CPS/README.md

 * PRNMCHLD - number of own children under age 18.
 * BASICWGT - weight equal to PWSSWGT before 1998 and PWCMPWGT after.

-##### Long term road map
+##### Long-term road map

-A crude long-term road map includes the following: refactoring for speed, much expanded graphing capabilities, flexibility in aggregation types/periods, Panel storage of multiple records from same household, CPS matching of observations, CPS flow calculations, including the CPS ASEC, including the CPS supplements, going back to at least 1989, and more.
+A crude long-term road map includes the following: refactoring for speed, much expanded graphing capabilities, flexibility in aggregation types/periods, Panel storage of multiple records from same household, CPS matching of observations, CPS flow calculations, including the CPS ASEC, including the CPS supplements, going back to at least 1989, enhanced documentation, and more.
+See [active issues](https://github.com/bdecon/econ_data/issues) on the project's github repo.

+##### Acknowlegements

+Many many thanks to John Schmitt for countless hours of kind and patient guidance.
+Many thanks to the staff and management of CEPR for giving me the chance to learn about the CPS.
+Thanks to EPI for providing thoughtful documentation.
+Thanks to NBER, FRBATL, FRBKC, IPUMS, Urban Institute, Tom Augspurger, and of course the wonderful staff of BLS and Census, for making analysis of the CPS possible for normal people like me, and for providing useful information.

 ##### Contact me

 I would really appreciate feedback, especially if you spot an error.
 I also welcome opportunities to work with people on projects that might make use of these notebooks.
-You can email me at brianwdew@gmail.com.
+Feel free to email me at brianwdew@gmail.com.

 -----